-In September 2020, our third approved product, ZYNRELEFTM (also known as HTX-011) was granted a marketing authorization by the European Commission.
+In September 2020, ZYNRELEF was granted a marketing authorization by the European Commission.
 As of January 1, 2021, ZYNRELEF is approved in 31 European countries including the countries of the European Union and European Economic Area and the United Kingdom.
 ZYNRELEF is indicated for the treatment of somatic postoperative pain from small- to medium-sized surgical wounds in adults.
-ZYNRELEF, a non-opioid, is a dual-acting, fixed-dose combination of the local anesthetic bupivacaine with a low dose of the nonsteroidal anti-inflammatory drug meloxicam.
-It is the first and only extended-release local anesthetic to demonstrate in Phase 3 studies significantly reduced pain and opioid use through 72 hours compared to bupivacaine solution, the current standard-of-care local anesthetic for postoperative pain control.
 As we build large-scale manufacturing capacity to meet the anticipated commercial demand in the U.S. and the rest of the world, we are developing a coordinated global marketing strategy.
+At this time, we anticipate making ZYNRELEF available to patients in Europe in late 2022.